ahmed-fayez-abdalla/sales_performance.githup.io/README.md

 This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.

+## Data Source

+- Where is the data coming from?

+The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.datawithbaraa.com/tableau/tableau-thank-you/)

 ## Sales Dashboard | Requirements

 ### Dashboard Purpose